Uriel-A-M/Uriel-A-M/README.md

 Passionate Systems Computer Engineering student with a drive for innovation and problem-solving.
 I thrive on turning complex challenges into elegant solutions through code.
 My journey in technology is fueled by curiosity and a commitment to continuous learning.

 ### What I Bring to the Table
-- 🎯 Strong foundation in full-stack development
+- 🎯 Strong foundation in POO
 - 🔄 Agile methodology enthusiast
 - 🤝 Great team player with excellent communication skills
 - 🚀 Quick learner and adaptable to new technologies